 optional – a dash or two of angostura bitters

 Preheat oven to 450.

-Blend all the spices then stir in the shredded and strained jackfruit.
-On a parchment lined baking sheet, roast for 10 minutes, then flip and 5 minutes more.
+In a medium sized bowl, stir together all the spices and soy sauce, then mix in the shredded and strained jackfruit.
+On a parchment lined baking sheet, roast for 10 minutes, then stir and 5 minutes more.